rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-We can of course extract the same things from this data structure
+We can of course extract the same things from this data structure.

 ### Count
+For example, if we wanted to recompute counts without using the `count` attribute

+#### Key Count
+For the keys

 <!--
 ############